MagisMKT/magismkt/content/home.md

 ---
 en:
-  clientsSubtitle: '`<span class="text-110 font-ramillas italic font-extrabold">We
+  clientsSubtitle: '`<span class="text-110 font-ramillas italic
-    love to </span><span class="text-main dark:text-light">work with</span>`'
+    font-extrabold">Businesses that have </span><span class="text-main
-  whoWeAreSubtitle: '`We are a <span class="text-main bg-pink inline px-2.5 py-1.5
+    dark:text-light">grown with Magis</span>`'
-    rounded-full font-ramillas italic font-bold text-110"> 100% women-led</span>
+  whoWeAreSubtitle: '`We are a marketing agency in Texas, <span class="text-main
-    multidisciplinary team.`'
+    bg-pink inline px-2.5 py-1.5 rounded-full font-ramillas italic font-bold text-110"> built by and for Latino entrepreneurs.</span>`'
-  subtitlePart1: Experts in
+  subtitlePart1: The social media agency
-  whoWeAreParagraph: '`Our talented women have risen to every occasion, each
+  whoWeAreParagraph: '`At Magis, we’re committed to helping our people
-    member brings a unique perspective and skill set. <span class="text-green">Together, we empower one another and create a supportive environment that drives success for our team and clients.</span>`'
+    —entrepreneurs and small to mid-sized business owners— grow through real digital strategies. <span class="text-green">We believe every Hispanic brand deserves high-quality content with the same professional standard as big companies, but with the authenticity and heart that define our culture.</span>`'
   whoWeAreButtonText: More about us
-  subtitlePart2: branding, marketing & public relations.
+  subtitlePart2: for Hispanic entrepreneurs.
-  word1: Magis.
+  word1: Creativity.
   clientsTextButton: Let's talk
   ctaTitle: test
   word2: Women.
-  word3: Creative.
+  word3: Results.
   clientsLight:
     - clientName: Tepatitlán
       clientImage: /images/tepatitlan_white.png